ZantixCoin/Zantix/doc/build-macos.md

     echo -e "rpcuser=zantixrpc\nrpcpassword=$(xxd -l 16 -p /dev/urandom)" > "/Users/${USER}/Library/Application Support/Zantix/zantix.conf"
     chmod 600 "/Users/${USER}/Library/Application Support/Zantix/zantix.conf"

-The next time you run it, it will start downloading the blockchain, but it won't output anything while it's doing this.
-This process may take several hours;
+The first time you run zantixd, it will start downloading the blockchain.
+This process may take some time;

-you can monitor its process by looking at the debug.log file, like this:
+You can monitor the download process by looking at the debug.log file:

     tail -f $HOME/Library/Application\ Support/Zantix/debug.log